 So, this was your multi-screen technique, something you came to be known for in film, like in The Thomas Crown Affair.
 That came out of doing commercials?

 Pablo: Yes, it did.
 And it happened because of Hal Ashby, ’cause Hal and I became good friends when we did The Russians are Coming.
 He was the editor.
 I showed him the stuff that I did, the multiples and all.
-So when the time came, the film's producers saw the Singer Pavilion at an expo [1964 New York World's Fair], using multiple screens, and they wanted that.
-Hal said, well, Pablo’s already done that so we should give him the job.
+So when the time came, the film's producers saw the Singer Pavilion at [the 1964 New York World's Fair], using multiple screens, and they wanted that.
+Hal said, "Well, Pablo’s already done that so we should give him the job."

 [The Thomas Crown Affair] was another experience where it was a challenge to make it both simple to watch and understand, and fitting for the film.
 I was lucky that the costumes and the cinematography had the look of, like, a bizarre magazine.
 The whole film felt like a theatrical show.